ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](filaments_anim.gif)](filaments_anim.gif)

-Note that due to fact that half the cycle is a negation of the first half and we use a [Solarize](../color_mods/#solarize) to fold the white and black colors in half, the cycle is actually repeating twice over one animation cycle.
+Note that due to fact that the second half of the cycle is a negation of the first half and we use a [Solarize](../color_mods/#solarize) to fold the white and black colors in half, the cycle is actually repeating twice over one animation cycle.
-It really needs a lot more frames to remove some of very fast changes that is taking place.
+It really needs a lot more frames to remove some of very fast changes that are taking place.

 To make the motion less predictable for a longer cyclic sequence, you can also use some [Gradient Math](../transform/#gradient_math) to combine multiple Sinusoidal Cycles, from multiple random images, or even just using the other color channels of the same random image.